alexiacw11/HomeCreditDefaultRisk/README.md

 <ul>
 <li>Deliverable of EDA findings and model predictions.
 <li>GitHub repository deliverable, including code and README files.
-<li> Visually appealing slide deck that clearly conveys project findings. <\ul>
+<li> Visually appealing slide deck that clearly conveys project findings. </ul>

 ## Business Value of the Solution
 The advantages of predicting trusted borrowers are as follows.
 <ul>
 <li>The company can better determine who to accept into the program, potentially saving Home Credit substantial amounts of money.
-<li> The underserved population can have a positive loan experience through curated repayment calendars.<\ul>
+<li> The underserved population can have a positive loan experience through curated repayment calendars.</ul>

 ## Personal Contribution to the Project
 <ul>